Slavonia and Danube wine region vineyards along the river.

 Winemaking Philosophy

-• Single-vineyard bottlings
+• Single-vineyard bottlings.

-• Reduced yields for concentration
+• Lower yields for concentration.

-• Longer lees contact
+• Longer lees contact.

-• Minimal intervention where appropriate
+• Minimal intervention where appropriate.

 Sweet Wine Excellence

-Wine Culture & Heritage
+Wine Culture and Heritage

 Historical Context

-Food & Wine
+Food and Wine

-• Traditional pork dishes and cured meats
+• Traditional pork dishes and cured meats.

-• Freshwater fish from the Danube and Drava
+• Freshwater fish from the Danube and Drava.

-• Hearty stews and paprika-spiced dishes
+• Hearty stews and paprika-spiced cooking.

-• Traditional cakes and desserts paired with sweet wines
+• Traditional cakes and desserts paired with sweet wines.

 When to Visit